yairasraf/SmartyBird/README.md

-"# Smarty Bird - a game using machine learning for its Bots and AI, made for learning purposes"
+# Smarty Bird - a game using machine learning for its Bots and AI, made for learning purposes